Diest fortified city

 Diest Fortified City

 In early August 1831, shortly after Belgian independence, Dutch king William I made a final attempt to recapture Belgium.
 This warlike deed has gone down in history as the Ten-Day Campaign.
 The Belgian army was divided into two parts: one around Antwerp and one between Hasselt and Liege.
-Between them were the Kempen with Diest directly underneath.
+Between them were the Campines with Diest directly below.
 The Netherlands decided to attack the two Belgian armies from there.
 The capture of Belgium was in the end thwarted by French intervention.

 City fortifications and 'Schaffense Poort' (city gate)

 The construction of the city ramparts was started in 1837.
 A double earthen rampart with moats protected the city.
 Today, only one third of the ramparts of the fortifications remain.

 Along the North side, the double earthen ramparts with moats had two large fortified city gates: the Schaffen and the Antwerp Gate.
 Only the first of these remains today.
 Two smaller gates have also been preserved: the Petrol Gate (with former gunpowder stores) and the Lock Gate where the Demer used to enter the city.
 Through an ingenious flooding system, the front terrain could be flooded.

 The city ramparts form a unique walking zone, freely accessible to everyone.